Logical operators are special symbols that allow us to combine conditions and perform operations based on the result of those conditions.

 The !

-(logical NOT) operator is used to negate a boolean expression.
-The entire expression is evaluated as true
+operator (logical NOT) is used to negate a boolean expression.
+The entire expression evaluates to true

 , and vice versa.